Mid-late November, 1980--Chapman confesses to his wife, Gloria, his intention to kill John Lennon.

 Elaboration: Chapman quit suddenly, explaining to his boss, Joe Bustamente, that he’s leaving so he can travel to London.
 On the sign-out sheet, Chapman wrote the name ‘John Lennon,’ then crossed it out to write his name underneath.

 Commentary: More synchronicity.
 Chapman left his job so that he could pursue the murder of John Lennon.
 Sure, one can suppose that Chapman might have heard “(Just Like) Starting Over,” and made the decision at that point.
-But the decision most likely came two weeks earlier when he decided to sell the Rockwell print to pay for the trip.
+But the decision most likely came two weeks earlier when he opted to sell the Rockwell print to pay for the trip.
 And as mentioned earlier, he had ruminated about quitting the job since August, approximately the same time he had become interested in re-reading Catcher in the Rye.

 Speculation: If someone had planned to use Chapman as a murderer or patsy, it would seem that this plan would have gone in stages: stage one, buying Catcher in the Rye to trigger programming; stage two, buying the Fawcett bio to show the target; stage three, receiving psychological “help” exhorting him to “act out your fantasies;” stage four, raising money in case the sponsor cannot stop or delay the release of material from Double Fantasy; and stage five, the final go-ahead.